-Training in Subsidiaries: Additionally, the training given in Fluidra's subsidiaries abroad will be conducted by means of on-site visits by teams from the divisions and services based at headquarters.
-They will review reporting statements, the different information required by headquarters, and the criteria used to determine slow-moving inventory and bad debt, amongst others.
-All newcomers will be sent on a one-week induction course at headquarters.
+2.- Training in Subsidiaries: Additionally, the training given in Fluidra's subsidiaries abroad is conducted by means of on-site visits by teams from the divisions and services based at headquarters.
+They review reporting statements, the different information required by headquarters, and the criteria used to determine slow-moving inventory and bad debt, amongst others.
+All newcomers are sent on a one-week induction course at headquarters.